atomicbird/momdec/README.md

 # Limitations

+Models that were compiled with Xcode may be missing some data due to the following bugs.
+Since this data does not exist in the compiled model file, `momdec` cannot restore it when decompiling the model:

-Min/max values on Core Data decimal attributes will not be correct if the limits are not integers, because Xcode truncates the limits to integers at compile time (rdar://problem/13677527, also on [OpenRadar](http://openradar.appspot.com/radar?id=2948402)).
+* Min/max values on Core Data decimal attributes will not be correct if the limits are not integers, because Xcode truncates the limits to integers at compile time (rdar://problem/13677527, also on [OpenRadar](http://openradar.appspot.com/radar?id=2948402)).
+* Fetch requests will be missing any non-default values for the following settings, because they are lost when compiling with Xcode (rdar://problem/13863607, also on [OpenRadar](http://www.openradar.me/radar?id=3009404)):
+    * Result Type
+    * Fetch limit
+    * Batch size
+    * Include Subentities
+    * Include Property Values
+    * Return Objects as Faults
+    * Include Pending Changes
+    * Return Distinct Results

 # Credits